yarisvt/tyk-docs/tyk-docs/content/analyse/traffic-per-api.md

 weight: 2
 ---

-To get a tabular view of how your API traffic is performing, you can select the “Activity by API” option in the navigation and see a tabular view of your APIs, this table will list out your APIs by their traffic volume and you’ll be able to see when they were last accessed:
+To get a tabular view of how your API traffic is performing, you can select the **Activity by API** option in the navigation and see a tabular view of your APIs.
+This table will list out your APIs by their traffic volume and you'll be able to see when they were last accessed:

 ![Activity per API][1]